LouiseBjerrum/Acute-effects-of-light-on-cognitive-conflict-processing/README.md

 - Mean accuracy in the compatible flanker task condition All outcomes were analyzed with mixed models in R.
 ## Contact
-Please contact the first author at louise.bjerrum@uib.no for any questions regarding dataset or code.
+Please contact the first author at louise.bjerrum92@gmail.com for any questions regarding dataset or code.